Latteralus/The-Wyrnlands/DevDocuments/Definitions.md

     -   100 Silver = 1 Gold (1 Gold = 10,000 Copper)
 -   **Wages:** Payment received by individuals for performing labor, typically influenced by skill, job difficulty, and reputation.
 -   **Transactions:** The exchange of currency between entities (Player, NPCs, Businesses, Guilds) for goods or services.

 ---

+## Titles

+A system representing social standing and privileges within the game world.
+Titles are assigned to both Player and NPCs and influence interactions and capabilities.

+-   **Commoner:** Base title, representing a regular inhabitant.
+-   **Freeman:** Owns land or a small business.
+-   **Citizen:** Respected community member, potentially in a guild.
+-   **Burgher:** Influential citizen, master craftsman or merchant.
+-   **Reeve:** Local official overseeing village matters.
+-   **Knight:** Warrior granted land and title.
+-   **Baron/Baroness:** Noble holding significant lands.

+*(Definitions based on `src/data/titlesData.js`.
+Add more as implemented.)*

+---